alexandersumer/Notare/frontend/README.md

 # Frontend Setup

-1. From the project root run
+1. Make sure you are in the frontend directory.
+Run:
 ```
-cd frontend
 yarn
 yarn start
 ```